Loving Spay+Neuter Clinic

-Our prices are lowest cost to everyone, no need to apply.
-If your household makes less than $30,000 a year and you can’t afford the listed costs, we have a low income program.
-You will need to submit a copy of your tax returns proving house hold income to apply.
+Our prices are lowest cost to everyone, no need to apply to come to our clinic.
+If your household makes less than $35,000 a year and you can’t afford the listed costs, we have a low income program.
+You will need to submit a copy of your tax returns proving house hold income along with the Low Income Application to apply.
 Make sure you name and phone number is listed on your paperwork.
 Once approved we will call to make the appointment.
 We have limited funds each year, so must limit the number of approved pets per household.
-Please fax documents with phone number on it so we can call with the appointment.
+The Low Income Form is listed Below our regular forms in the Right Margin.

 Why do I have to bring the cat in a carrier?
 What kind of carrier?